zachpino/realtimespace/week6/interval.md

 The map now automatically asks the API for new data regularly, keeping itself up-to-date.
 The problem, observable after the first new data flows into the system, is that new geometry is drawn on top of old geometry.

-View the [complete code](complete.md) to see the fix which involves a line of code to remove all existing circles *before* drawing them.
+View the [complete code](complete.md) to see the fix which involves a line of code to remove all existing circles *before* drawing new ones.

 ```
 	svg.selectAll(".dot").remove();